20th ANNUAL ICF BUILDER AWARDS

 What are the ICF Builder Awards?

 The ICF Builder Awards are an annual project-of-the-year competition for the insulated concrete form (ICF) industry.
 Winners are selected in multiple categories, including Light Commercial, Heavy Commercial, MultiFamily, and three residential divisions.
 They represent the industry’s very best, and generate significant positive publicity, especially for the construction and design teams.
-This year’s contest attracted entries across the globe, including theaters, schools, condos, and residential projects of every shape, size and style.
+Each year, the ICF Builder Awards attract entries from across the globe, including theaters, schools, condos, and residential projects of every shape, size and style.

-The current plan is to hold the award ceremony in person on Wednesday, January 24, 2024, at World of Concrete, as in years past.
-If COVID-19 issues arise that do not allow an in-person event to take place, we will shift to an online format.
-Details will be made available as we get closer to the event.
+The award ceremony takes place in person on the Wednesday during the week of World of Concrete.
+If issues arise that do not allow an in-person event to take place, we will shift to an online format.
+Details are made available as we get closer to the event.

 Limited Sponsorship Opportunities Available